w3f/polkadot-wiki/docs/general/polkadot-uc.md

   contracts with constrained state and I/O (i.e. 2.5 MB), and heavy compute requirements.
 Such contracts will benefit from a secure and wide message passing environment as well.

-From now _application_ will be used as a general term to describe anything that can use a core to access secure, decentralized and ubiquitous computation.
+From now _application_ will be used as a general term to describe anything that can use a Polkadot core to access secure, decentralized and ubiquitous computation.

 ## From Slot Auctions to Coretime Marketplace

 The final end product of blockchains is [**Blockspace**](./polkadot-v1.md#polkadots-blockspace).
 Applications need to access Polkadot's blockspace, and the entry points to blockspace are the cores.
-Thus, applications run on cores and will need to reserve some **Coretime** to make sure they access Polkadot's secure blockspace and interoperability.
+Thus, applications will need to reserve some time on cores or **Coretime** to gain the right to access Polkadot's secure blockspace and interoperability for a definite time period.

 Cores are agile and general: they can change what job they run as easily as a modern CPU.
 It follows that the procurement of those cores must be agile as well.
 The current slot auction mechanism is not agile, creates high entry barriers, and it is designed for long-running single applications (i.e. the original Polkadot vision proposed in the whitepaper).

-Here below we propose two Polkadot-native sale options of Coretime: **bulk** and **instantaneous**.
-This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for the applications.
+We depart from the classic lease auctions and propose an agile marketplace for Coretime where two Polkadot-native sale options of Coretime are possible: **bulk** and **instantaneous**.
+This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for the applications do be successful.

 ### Bulk Coretime Rental